Sarah Dousse, Executive Director

 With a bachelor’s degree and a master’s degree in political science, focus on cooperation and development, Radouane Lamqaddam is interested in the issues of professionalization, communication and legitimacy of non-governmental organizations.
 In order to deepen his understanding of the challenges faced by NGOs, he worked in fundraising.

-Tom Llewellin is the communications and multimedia officer for the ISW.
-Based in Montreal, he has worked in communications, public relations and event planning in cinema and not-for-profit sectors.
+Jean-Sébastien is the communications and multimedia officer for the ISW.
+Based in Montreal, he has worked in communications, youth mobilization and event planning in not-for-profit sectors.
 He holds a bachelor’s degree in social sciences and a masters’s in international relations from University of Montreal.